 For air and rail travel, actual data are obtained from the business travel service agents.
 Where journey details are not available, estimates of distance travelled are based on the cost of an average journey or by extrapolating from a single month of travel.
-Where tickets are ordered on a local basis through a travel company an estimated distance of the journey may be made by the traveler/claimant.
+Where tickets are ordered on a local basis through a travel company an estimated distance of the journey may be made by the traveller/claimant.
 For independent bookings the estimate of distance travelled is based on the cost of an average journey.
+Emissions from the use of charter planes are not reported, as we are not yet able to confirm an appropriate emissions calculation methodology with the vendor for these services.

 Road travel is measured by direct measurement of journeys made for business purposes.
 Details of road journeys, including distances travelled, engine size of vehicle and fuel type are submitted as part of expense claims/invoices or from the fleet providers.
 This may include company vehicles, personal/private vehicles and hire vehicles.
+This does not include electric vehicles, as the intensity factor for the use of these vehicles is 0 kg CO2e/km.
 Where only cost data are available, an estimate of distances travelled can be calculated on a local basis.
 Where journey data are not available, previously recorded data or industry baseline data may be used.
-In some rare instances, it is impossible to split the business travel from the personal travel for company cars.
-In this situation, the personal travel is included in our reporting.
+In rare instances, it is impossible to split the business travel from the personal travel for company cars.
+In this situation, personal travel is included in our reporting.
+In line with the GHG protocol, emissions from travel in vehicles owned or controlled by HSBC are reported under Scope 1 emissions.
+Emissions from travel in vehicles owned or operated by third parties are reported under Scope 3 (Category 6: Business travel).